 Free radiation safety overview training course

-Use this free course from our LMS content library to teach your team about the basics of radiation safety.
+Use this free course from our LMS content library to teach your team about the basics, including radiation safety levels.

 As we mentioned before, ionizing radiation ionizes the cells inside the human body and can modify DNA.
-Exposure to over 200 rem can cause hair loss, while 1000 to 5000 rem could impact heart and brain function.
-Excessive exposure can also lead to headaches, fatigue, tumors, cancer, Alzheimer’s disease, or Parkinson’s disease.
+Firstly, exposure to over 200 rem can cause hair loss, while 1000 to 5000 rem could impact heart and brain function.
+Secondly, excessive exposure can also lead to headaches, fatigue, tumors, cancer, Alzheimer’s disease, or Parkinson’s disease.

 It is important to note that OSHA also has exposure limits set for catastrophic radiation emergencies.
-In an incident where all controls and appropriate actions are implemented, lifesaving emergency responders can be exposed to over 25 rem.
+In an incident where all controls and appropriate actions are in place, lifesaving emergency responders may receive doses that exceed 25 rem.
+Consequently, this exposure level shows that workers have surpassed established radiation safety limits.

 To learn more about different OSHA standards, make sure to head to our resources page.